AlgTUDelft/wind-farm-env/README.md

 `python3 -m pip install wind_farm_gym-<VERSION>-py3-none-any.whl --force-reinstall` if you want to reinstall an existing installation.
 This should install the package and its dependencies.

-To test that the package is available and working, you can run [build-test.py](https://github.com/AlgTUDelft/wind-farm-env/blob/main/build-test.py).
-A simulation window should appear on your screen.
+To test that the package is available and working, you can run the  following example, also  available at [build-test.py](https://github.com/AlgTUDelft/wind-farm-env/blob/main/build-test.py).
+A simulation window should appear on your screen showing an overhead view of a three-turbine wind farm.

 ```python
 from wind_farm_gym import WindFarmEnv